t-gummer/RADins/README.md

 ```

 Once you have done this, the add-ins will be available in RStudio for
 use in all future R sessions.
+Use the set “default keyboard shortcuts”
+to setup the default shortcuts for each add-in.

 ## Included Add-ins